Gooya Valley

 Gooya, Goya or Gòoya is an archaeological site, ancient city and a mountainous valley with many hollows, caves and gorges found in Fika local government area, Yobe State, Nigeria.

 It is considered one of the tourists attraction sites in Yobe and the deepest gorge valley in Nigeria.
 The site is presently a home for various wild animals like hyenas and monkeys.
 It was used for a defensive retreat by the Karai-karai people against invading neighbouring tribes during intertribal wars.
-Oral traditions showed that it was the former territory of the Karai-karai people as evidence of human existence in the area is shown as remains of the former city walls and ruined homes are still visible.
+Oral traditions state that it was the former territory of the Karai-karai people and remains of the former city walls and ruined homes are still visible.